HashCodeFrance/samba-client-copy/README.md

 ## Notes

+### Not enough credits Exception

+Sometimes this exception can be thrown :

+    Unhandled exception.
+System.Exception: Not enough credits
+    at SMBLibrary.Client.SMB2Client.TrySendCommand(SMB2Command request, Boolean encryptData)

+There is a credit mechanism with the Samba protocol, it whill throttle the number of connections and data transferred by a client.

+When transferring a lot of files, the only way I found to overcome this problem is to add a sleep between the write operations.

+### Path format

 When using pathes for the destination (samba) share, it only accepts blackslashes, not slashes.
+Thus inside the code, slashes are replaced with backslashes.

 ***Use this program at your own risk.***